CtrlK

 Actionability

-The skill provides fully executable Go code examples for parameterized queries, error handling, row closing, connection pool configuration, and dynamic IN clauses.
-Code is copy-paste ready with both good and bad patterns clearly marked.
-The error handling table maps specific errors to detection methods and actions.
+Provides fully executable Go code examples for parameterized queries, dynamic IN clauses, column allowlists, error handling, rows closing, and connection pool configuration.
+The code is copy-paste ready with both good and bad patterns clearly marked.
+The error handling table with specific detection methods and actions is highly actionable.

 3 / 3